steven-barrett/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The Document Object Model aka The DOM is an object-oriented representation of the web page, which can be modified with code.

 2. What is an event?
+    Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them.
+    Usually caused by user interaction via a click or scroll or even loading the page to begin with.

 3. What is an event listener?
+    Basically a function waiting for a particular event to happen and then resonds to it how we tell it to in code.

 4. Why would we convert a NodeList into an Array?
+    Functionality, there is a lot more power in an arraylist so it's beneficial to convert it to have access to the additional methods

 5. What is a component?
+    A component is a small, usually re-usable set of logic, behaviors and interface elements

 ### Git Set up